The Honorable Kurt D. Dykstra

 He is a graduate of Leadership Holland, formerly served as a member of the Wisconsin Board of Bar Examiners, as the secretary to the board of directors at Community Action House, on the public policy subcommittee of the Holland Area Chamber of Commerce, and as a member of the building committee for Western Theological Seminary's Friendship House project.
 He also is an instructor in the departments of Political Science and Economics, Management and Accounting at Hope College, a Director at the Netherland-America Foundation, a Trustee at Northwestern College, a Director on the West Michigan Strategic Alliance, on the Excutive Board of the West Michigan Global Initiatives, and a member of Dutch Heritage Coordinating Council.
 He is a member of the Pillar Church and has served on the Reformed Church in America's Holland Classis Overtures and Judicial Business committee.

 Kurt and his wife, Leah, have two young daughters: Juliana is a student at Holland High School and Emma-Elisabeth attends Holland Christian Schools.
 Leah is an Assistant Director of Admissions at Hope College and serves on the Pillar Church council and the Holland Symphony Board of Directors.

 Kurt also has a personal blog at which he (very!) occasionally shares his thoughts on "All Things Holland (Michigan) and Beyond."
-You also can follow him on Twitter: @kurtdykstra.
+He also is somewhat active on Twitter: @kurtdykstra.